-New tank burns at Venezuela refinery; death toll revised down
+New tank burns at Venezuela refinery; death toll rises

 - The blast damaged refinery infrastructure and ripped through nearby homes

-Speaking to reporters then, he said it was too early to speculate what could have caused the blast, which also injured more than 80 people.
+Speaking to reporters, he said it was too early to speculate what could have caused the blast, which injured more than 80 people.

-Among the dead were 18 members of the national guard and 15 civilians, Vice President Elias Jaua said, according to state-run VTV.
+Among the dead were 18 members of the national guard and 15 civilians, according to Vice President Elias Jaua, state-run VTV reported.

 20 killed in Venezuela prison violence